peonmodel/TokenAffirm/packages/tokenaffirm/README.md

 ### requestToken(callback) *client-side*

 Create a session for confirmation with token for active Meteor user.
 Sends token via another factor and return session id.
+Also invalidates any old session still pending if any.
+Sets active session to ```result``` on success callback.

+Only 1 session may be active at one time.

 **callback** *client-side*